 K2 Base Camp Trek: This is the second installment in the adventures of avid cyclist & trekker Mazhar Valjee as he attempts to reach Concordia.

-According to Mazhar it was a 11 day trip to K2 Base Camp with a few stop overs along the way.
+It was an eleven day trip to K2 Base Camp with a few stop overs along the way.

 Describe some of the more memorable moments?

 Oh there were so many.

 - The first sight of the rugged brown Payu peak and the Trango Towers and the Cathedral groups on arrival at Payu.

 - The crossing of the freezing Braldu glacier rivers.
 Once I got a much appreciated piggy back ride from a Balti.
 On my return journey I crossed the river on the back of a donkey that displayed its displeasure by throwing a kick at me.

 - Meeting the group of British trekkers camped at Urdukus who I discovered had been at Eton with a friend of mine.
 They offered me a most welcome cup of hot coffee and made a comment about such treks being cut out for younger people.